 ‘Which is why we should see this as a time to renew alliances.’

 Sophia peered at the goblet set before her with suspicion.
-Miranda picked hers up and took a deep sip.
+Mirabelle picked hers up and took a deep sip.

 ‘We’ve been served from the same bottle, milady, I would have to risk as much as you.’